annmcnamara/sql-challenge/README.md

 # SQL Homework - Employee Database: A Mystery in Two Parts

+## Directory Structure
+- EmployeeDB_ERD.png -- The Entity Relationship Diagram (ERD)
+- erd.txt -- The text file to build the ERD
+- EmployeeSQL -- A directory containting the sql files and data to populate the DB
+- connectingtoDB.ipynb --A jupyter notebook containing connection to the database and commands to query the DB and create plots
+- images -- A directory containing images used in README.md
+- README.md --this file

 ## Background
 This assignment designs the tables to hold data in six CSV files, imports the CSVs into a SQL database, and answer questions about the data.